-AUTHORITIES SUPPORTING DISCIPLINE
+AUTHORITIES SUPPORTING DISCIPLINE.

 The Standards for Attorney Sanctions for Professional Misconduct provide a "process of fixing discipline" pursuant to a set of written principles to "better discharge the purposes of attorney discipline as announced by the Supreme Court."
-(Rules of Procedure of State Bar, title IV, Standards for Attorney Sanctions for Professional Misconduct, Introduction (all further references to standards are to this source).)
+(Rules Proc. of State Bar, tit.
+IV, Stds. for Atty.
+Sanctions for Prof. Misconduct, Introduction (all further references to standards are to this source).)
 The primary purposes of disciplinary proceedings and of the sanctions imposed are "the protection of the public, the courts and the legal profession; the maintenance of high professional standards by attorneys and the preservation of public confidence in the legal profession."
-(In re Morse (1995) 11 Cal.4th 184, 205; standard 1.3.)
+(In re Morse (1995) 11 Cal.4th 184, 205; std.
+1.3.)

 Although not binding, the standards are entitled to "great weight" and should be followed "whenever possible" in determining level of discipline.
 (In re Silverton (2005) 36 Cal.4th 81, 92, quoting In re Brown (1995) 12 Cal.4th 205, 220 and In re Young (1989) 49 Cal.3d 257, 267, fn.
 11.)
 Adherence to the standards in the great majority of cases serves the valuable purpose of eliminating disparity and assuring consistency, that is, the imposition of similar attorney discipline for instances of similar attorney misconduct.
 (In re Naney (1990) 51 Cal.3d 186, 190.)
+Any discipline recommendation different from that set forth in the applicable standards should clearly explain the reasons for the deviation.
+(Blair v.
+State Bar (1989) 49 Cal.3d 762, 776, fn.
+5.)